YoushuCheng/LAMPP/README.md

 ## Tutorial
 ### Use pre-computed predictive models
 The `ModelCoeff` folder contains the precomputed weights to predict DNA methylations.
 The weights were computed using an admixed African-American dataset (n=377) with matched genotype and Methylation Capture Sequencing (MC-seq) data.
-It could be used to predict methylations for admixed populations with both African and European ancestry backgrounds.
+It could be used to predict methylations for admixed populations with both African (AFR) and European (EUR) ancestry backgrounds.
 Each file contains the weights to predict CpGs on each chromosome.
 For example,
 ```
         probe       BP CHR        id_1       id_2        id_3       id_4
 1  cg08730728 37252593  22 -5.48097920 -5.7615145 -5.84497641 -5.7453667